sasip-climate/GRICAD-usage/netxsimdg_GRICAD.md

 chmod +x  run_june23_gricad.sh
 oarsub -S ./run_june23_gricad.sh
 ```
 NOTE: In the script above, you run the model using the config file `config_june23.cfg` where all the parameters are set.
 Any parameter set from the command line will overwrite the corresponding parameter value in the config file.
 In the example above, `--model.run 86400` sets the model run to 1 day (value given in seconds).
+The option `--ConfigOutput.filename  myoutput.nc`reset the name of the output file to  ` myoutput.nc`.

-* Once it has run successfully, you can see that a new file  have been created in the current directory (`output_simudyn_5d.nc`)   that contains the evolution of sea ice simulated by the model over the period we just set (1 day in the above example).
+* Once it has run successfully, you can see that a new file  have been created in the current directory (i.e., `myoutput.nc`)   that contains the evolution of sea ice simulated by the model over the period we just set (1 day in the above example).